theteam33333/enviro-dashboard/README.md

 WHEN I search for a location
-THEN I am presented with information pertaining to local air pollution WHEN I click a button to start a quiz on climate change THEN I am brought to a new page to start the quiz
+THEN I am presented with information pertaining to local air pollution WHEN I click a button to start a quiz on climate change THEN the questions are presented in random order
-WHEN I start the quiz
+WHEN the quiz is completed
-THEN the questions are presented in random order
-WHEN a question is answered incorrectly on the quiz THEN the webpage reacts to the question answered incorrectly
+THEN the score is given and the leaderboard is displayed.

 # Website
 ## [enviro-dashboard](https://theteam33333.github.io/enviro-dashboard/)